-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
-This is the final stage of the complaints procedure.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - raising the complaints to members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 5 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the headteacher, via the school office, within 5 school days of receipt of the Stage 1 response and should give grounds for progressing to Stage 2 of the process.